dinamj/brain-tumor-detector/README.md

 ## About The Project

-The main purpose of this project is to design and implement a Convolutional Neural Network (CNN) capable of accurately classifying MRI scan images to determine the presence or absence of a tumor.
+The main purpose of this project is to design and implement a Convolutional Neural Network (CNN) capable of accurately classifying MRI scan images to determine the presence or absence of a brain tumor.
 Through extensive training on a mixture of two separate datasets (over 800 images each, for both tumor and non-tumor classification) the resulting model achieves an accuracy rate of above 90% every time.